We may receive compensation when you click on links to products from our partners.

 Knowing your boss’ mindset is key

 Making sure that you get a raise is wholly dependent upon how well you understand your boss’ mind.
 Perhaps your boss is incredibly sales-minded and will be more willing to give you an increase in pay if you show that your sales have increased.
-Or maybe, they just prefer their employees approaching them in a certain way.
+Or maybe, they just prefer their employees to approach them in a certain way.

 Whatever it is, working out how your boss ticks is important.
 It means that you’ll always know the right time and place and that you will always pose the question to them in a way that guarantees your success.
 Sure, it may seem a little excessive, but if you want to get that raise, then work this out.